AlOwain/RoD/README.md

 ## Bugs

-- The user who has died, drops all items at spawn.
+- If a user dies, they drop all their items at the new spawn.
-- It currently moves all users to the limbo world, not resetting the world.

 ## Missing Features

 - Players earn an extra shared-life when killing the Ender Dragon.
 - Temporary blindness and a sound effect with text when a player dies.
 - Creation of archives instead of world deletion.
-- Players spawning into the limbo world are not automatically teleported into "hardcore", as clearing their inventory and experience could be necessary, and sometimes not.
+- Players spawning into the limbo world are automatically teleported into "hardcore", however, clearing their inventory and experience is necessary.
+Whether this can clear players' inventories without any instigation from them is yet to be seen.
 Further experimentation of the behavior is required.